Selling a Tesla

 When looking for a dealer to operate on a sale or return basis we suggest looking at the dealers who have a lot of inventory of a similar type.
 A number of dealers have set up specialising in Tesla or EVs and these will appreciate the value of the car better and be able to advise any potential buyer easing the sales process.

-We have however come across a number of so called dealers who simply operate from their driveway.
+We have however come across a number of so called dealers who simply operate from their driveway and the service they offer is no more than writing a good advert for you and taking the initial phone calls.
 Some get a following on owners groups but in practice they offer no increased value to the buyer or the seller, and charge a commission for doing so.
 Tesla cars are popular and when priced correctly they sell well.
-They will claim to get more money than selling to an auction house, but they rarely achieve more money after fees than selling directly to the public with a well written advert.
+They will claim to get more money than selling to an auction house, but they rarely achieve more money after fees are deducted than if you sold directly to the public with a well written advert.

 We would therefore recommend a dealer with a forecourt, service facilities so they can prepare the car professionally and are approved to offer credit.
 Buyers will pay a premium on a $30k+ purchase for a true dealers facilities compared to buying from a driveway.
-Check the website of any dealer if they have one and look for reviews on their trading activities for help in establishing how reputable they are.
+Check the website of the dealer and look for reviews on their trading activities for help in establishing how reputable they are.
 We would also use Google maps street view to see their premises.
-If you would not buy a car from them, why would you trust them to sell you a car?
+If you would not buy a car from them, why would you trust them to sell your car?

-Fees are typically $2-3k, sometimes less on cheaper cars, but remember older cars may need more preparation and some form of warranty to give buyers confidence, all of which can cost a little, but should result in a higher sales price.
+Fees are typically $2-3k, sometimes less on cheaper cars, but remember older cars may need more preparation and some form of warranty to give buyers confidence, all of which will also be deducted from the sale price but should still result in a higher sale price.

 Selling privately.

-When selling privately there are a few key seteps to remember:
+When selling privately there are a few key steps to remember:

 - Create a great advert.
 The key things to communicate are the features the car has and what is left of the warranty.
 We have a guide to determine what features a Tesla has and we would recommend including the pictures of the two main screens in the listing as well as including the specification in the text.

-- We see a lot of adverts that are badly written or miss key features including full self driving, sometimes by main dealers.
+- We see a lot of adverts that are badly written or miss key features including full self driving, worse try and make it sound like the car has full self driving when it doesn't, and sometimes these are by car dealers.
 We suggest the following are the key features that if you have them should be included:

 - The CORRECT model.
 We are amazed how many adverts fail to mention whether the car is a 75D or 100D etc and leave the potential buyer guessing.
 If the car has ludicrous, then this should be mentioned as part of the model name.